-The Man of Steel of Superman & The Authority looks a little different than you might be used to.
+The Man of Steel of Superman & The Authority looks a little different than you might expect.
 Graying at the temples, a hint of smile lines around his eyes, and a capeless outfit that looks equally ready for some serious work in a laboratory or a super-powered street fight.
 It’s an older, wiser, Superman, sporting a look befitting a man with a teenage son and years of experience under his belt, and he brings all the patience and wisdom that you’d expect him to have as he reaches superheroic middle age.

-And while this look is a holdover from the old 5G publishing initiative (the fixed timeline continuity shuffle which would have seen established characters age and legacy characters take over, abandoned when DC co-publisher Dan DiDio left the company), it’s about the only thing from DiDio’s Superman pitch that stuck around.
+And while this look is a holdover from DC’s old 5G publishing initiative (the fixed timeline continuity shuffle which would have seen established characters age and legacy characters take over, abandoned when DC co-publisher Dan DiDio left the company), it’s about the only thing from DiDio’s Superman pitch that stuck around.

-“We went to this restaurant and Dan proposed this notion,” Superman & The Authority writer Grant Morrison tells us by phone.
+“We went to a restaurant and Dan proposed this notion,” Superman & The Authority writer Grant Morrison tells us by phone.
 “He said, ‘We want to do a Superman who’s older, and his son has taken over…but as Superman gets older, he becomes more fascistic and authoritarian.’”